Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Introduction

 Inspired by the observation that a salient object usually has distinctive movements compared to the background, recent approaches for unsupervised VOS utilize motion cues obtained from optical flow maps as well as appearance cues obtained from RGB images.
 Appearance and motion cues are fused during the feature embedding process to provide mutual guidance, as shown in Figure~\ref{figure1}~(a).
 MATNet~\cite{MATNet} comprises a deeply-interleaved encoder architecture for hierarchical interaction between the object appearance and motion.
 FSNet~\cite{FSNet} comprises a relational cross-attention module for mutual correction and bidirectional interaction.
 Additionally, AMC-Net~\cite{AMC-Net} has a multi-modality co-attention gate to integrate cross-modality features into unified feature representations.
 Although these methods achieve remarkable performance, they are susceptible to low-quality optical flow maps as they are strongly dependent on motion cues.

 To overcome this limitation, we design a novel network that operates regardless of motion availability, termed as a motion-as-option network, as shown in Figure~\ref{figure1}~(b).
 The proposed network is based on simple encoder--decoder architecture.
 The encoder extracts semantic features from an RGB image and an optical flow map, while the decoder generates an object segmentation mask by fusing and decoding those features.
 In contrast to the existing two-stream VOS methods such as MATNet, FSNet, and AMC-Net, we separately encode the respective cues and fuse them via simple summation after the feature embedding process.
-Furthermore, the motion stream can be adaptively turned on or off, making it less likely to contribute to the feature embedding process as it is completely optional.
-If the motion stream is turned on, motion cues are added to the appearance cues to construct the final cues, and if it is turned off, only the appearance cues are used to construct the final cues.
-The proposed motion-as-option network has two main advantages over the existing two-stream methods: 1) it is robust against low-quality optical flow maps as motion is optional; and 2) it can run without optical flow maps, which greatly increases its applicability and usability.
+Furthermore, the motion stream is adaptively turned on or off, making it less dependent on motion cues.
+If the motion stream is turned on, motion cues are added to the appearance cues to construct the final cues, and if it is turned off, only the appearance cues are used to construct the final cues (RGB images are used as input of the motion encoder).
+The proposed motion-as-option network has two main advantages over the existing two-stream methods: 1) it is robust against low-quality optical flow maps as the network is learned while treating motion as option; and 2) it can run without optical flow maps during inference, which greatly increases its applicability and usability.